johnsoeo/infoscreens/README.md

 infoscreens
 ===========
-This repository is for development of information screns used in the Miami Universty Libraries.
+This repository is for development of information screens used in the Miami Universty Libraries.